top of page

 Strategy, Process Design, Training & Facilitation

-Russ helps people who don’t know each other, and often don’t even like each other, solve complex problems together.
-His unique strength is creating the conditions and frameworks that support efficient and meaningful collaboration across deep sectoral and cultural boundaries.
+Russ helps people who don’t know each other, and sometimes don’t even like each other, change complex systems together.
+His strength is supporting diverse groups to develop deep alignment, shared understanding, and shared strategies for shifting systems toward well-being for all.

 Issac Carter